Keyboard and Screen Reader Accessibility in Wispr Flow

 My Option+key special characters stopped working on an international keyboard.
 What happened?

 Visiting the Transforms tab, clicking "Try it out," or toggling Transforms on activates the Transforms shortcuts (Option+1, Option+2, etc.).
-If these conflict with your layout's special characters (such as ñ or ö), customize or disable the Transforms shortcuts in the keyboard shortcuts settings dialog.
+If these conflict with your layout's special characters (such as ñ or ö), customize or disable them in the keyboard shortcuts settings dialog.

 Limitations and notes